 According to Bliss, these clients have almost always diagnosed the horse themselves at home.
 And the gist of this diagnosis is usually that the mare's problems are all related to her heat cycle.

-"I lot of times we'll check the mare and she's not even in heat," says Bliss.
+"A lot of times, we'll check the mare and she's not even in heat," Bliss said.
 "So I think for some reason people tend to want to blame the mare's estrus cycle for everything that’s wrong.
 And I would say, most of the time, the mare's problem has nothing to do with her estrus cycle."

-To avoid making this primary misdiagnosis, an owner should first be familiar with how his or her mare behaves on an every-day basis.
+To avoid making this primary misdiagnosis, an owner should first be familiar with how his or her mare behaves on an everyday basis.
 Is she usually aggressive or submissive toward other horses—or toward people?
 Traditionally, has there been a difference in how she behaves when she’s in heat and when she isn’t?
 And, of course, do you really know when your mare is in heat?

-If you admitted “no” to the last question, then it is there that you should begin tracking down a diagnosis for your horse.
+If you admitted “no” to the last question, then it is there you should begin tracking down a diagnosis for your horse.